 - Walk along the sweeping three-pronged sandbar at Tub and Mor islets

-This is a blog post about the less popular Railay Viewpoint.
-It is still legal, signed and has ropes but most tourists don’t stumble upon it.
-The other viewpoint has views of the east and west beaches but having seen the views from the top I prefer the hike I did.. in terms of the view anyway.
+This is a blog post about both ‘the less popular’ Railay Viewpoint and the regular viewpoint.
+The unpopular route is still legal, signed, and has ropes but most tourists don’t stumble upon it.
+The regular viewpoint has views of the east and west beaches.
+I have added the info about the ‘regular/popular’ Railay viewpoint at the bottom of the blog post.

 Where is the Railay Viewpoint Hike?

-Down the southern end of the Railay West Beach where the longboats are parked there are several pathways that lead up the cliff.
-Take any path that leads up the cliff is they all intersect and there really was no clear main path.
+Down the southern end of the Railay West Beach where the longboats are parked, there are several pathways that lead up the cliff.
+Take any path that leads up the cliff as they all intersect and there really was no clear main path.

 Railay Viewpoint Hike Conditions

 The second section of the hike gets much steeper and it becomes more of a rock wall.
 At this stage, it isn’t really dangerous but the wall gradually becomes more and more vertical until it is a straight-up climb.

 There wasn’t an abundance of great footholds but several sturdy ropes guided me to what I will call the viewpoint.
 From where I stopped to enjoy the view there seemed to rope leader around the corner and higher.
 I decided I had met my match as it looked like it got a lot tougher if I was to continue further.